ciwanceylan/acc-mp/README.md

 This is code for the ACC node embedding model, described in the paper "Full-Rank Unsupervised Node Embeddings for Directed Graphs via Message Aggregation" (under review for TMLR 2024).

+## Overview

+The function for calling ACC is located in [src/accmp/acc.py](src/accmp/acc.py), and the PCAPass function in [src/accmp/pcapass.py](src/accmp/pcapass.py).
+The models and their forward passes are defined in [src/accmp/models.py](src/accmp/models.py).

+Currently, some aspects of the library are a bit to verbose due to early ACC version testing.
+This includes the specification of the initial inputs and feature normalization (which is only used for centring for ACC.)

 ## Installation

 Clone the repo and then install ot into your environment using pip: